It’s time to Power Up, America

 Transitioning to zero-emission transportation and 100% clean power can put millions of people to work, save tens of thousands of lives, build up our domestic manufacturing base and make American businesses more competitive.

-All of this will move us toward a healthier and more prosperous future.
+All of this will move us toward a healthier, more equitable and more prosperous future.

 We can create healthier communities